whosonfirst/go-whosonfirst-exportify/README.md

 * Assign or update any properties defined by the `-{string|int|float}-properties` flags for the new WOF record.

 ### wof-ensure-properties

+**This tool is deprecated and is no longer being updated.
+It has been replaced by https://github.com/whosonfirst/wof-cli/tree/main?tab=readme-ov-file#wof-ensure-property**

 ```
 > ./bin/wof-ensure-properties -h